How Greed, Fear and Easy Money Ruined Higher Education

 Founded in 1986 by James Petulla, a Bay Area radio DJ at the time, RRFC started with the inside knowledge that the best way to become an on-air radio DJ was to learn from an established radio DJ and the best place to learn the necessary skills was in the real world—inside the radio station where this DJ worked.
 Over the next three decades RRFC added apprenticeship programs in music production, filmmaking and the culinary arts.
 These are all “middle skill” careers as defined by the Harvard Graduate School of Education report—careers that are difficult or impossible to outsource and where traditionally you start at the bottom and work your way up.

 The most meaningful benefit of RRFC’s externship based, real-world-environment educational model is their success in graduate job placement.
 Jobs in the film, radio, music and culinary industries come and go very quickly—the best way to find out about these jobs is to be on the inside so you can hear about them before they are filled.

 Brian Kraft, COO of RRFC, elaborated on the reason their graduates have such a high success rate in landing jobs within their chosen profession.
 “With our educational model, we get you inside the door…INSIDE THE DOOR…of a recording studio, a film production house, a radio station, a restaurant kitchen from your very first lesson.
 For six months you get to show your stuff to what could be your future boss.
 Every other applicant for a job opening is going to be doing a cold call; you’ve already established a relationship with the company.
 Guess who’s going to get the job?
 In other words, we hand you a golden opportunity the day you enroll with us.
 It’s up to you to do something with it.
 Carpe Diem!”

-As part of RRFC’s job placement program (which includes unlimited free tutoring and free career help for up to a year after graduation) they’ve recently started a Google Hangout, “Connected,” a weekly video show with last minute job openings in the music, film, radio and culinary fields.
+As part of RRFC’s job placement program (which includes tutoring and career help for up to a year after graduation) they’ve recently started a Google Hangout, “Connected,” a weekly video show with last minute job openings in the music, film, radio and culinary fields.
 You can watch it every Monday at 11AM PST.